 “blood, semen and engine coolant.”
 (6) Ballard believes that the overlay of technology, communication, design and commerce onto every aspect of modern life has changed the nature of our everyday experiences, thoughts and fantasies.
 In the author’s introduction he writes in retrospect:

 “Throughout Crash I have used the car not only as a sexual image, but as a total metaphor for man’s life in today’s society.
 As such the novel has a political role quite apart from it sexual content, but I would still like to think that Crash is the first pornographic novel based on technology.”
 (7) And so it is.
-Ballard’s techno-fantasies do not require that he transform hard technology into soft, so that he may imagine technology as a parody of organic life.
-He fetishises the technology for all its fantastic Otherness: an alien anatomy of angular steel integrating with our bodies at high speed.
+Ballard’s techno-porn fetishises the car for all the amorous possibilities afforded by its fantastic Otherness: an alien anatomy of angular steel integrating with our bodies at high speed.

 “while popular culture texts enthusiastically explore boundary breakdowns between humans and computers, gender boundaries are treated less flexibly… Cyborg imagery has not so far realized the ungendered ideal theorized by Donna Haraway.”
 (8) It is an ideal that may never be realized, if observations of late twentieth century computer culture are an accurate reflection of future directions.
 In her study of how the Internet is changing our psychology, Life on the Screen, Sherry Turkle has discovered that gender continues to be important even in the online world of faceless virtual communication.
 She joined one of the many online communities known as Multi-User Domains (MUDs), elaborate virtual environments and conversation spaces that exist entirely in text form.
 Discussing her experiences, she recalled her own interest in the gender of other users: